Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr

 \textbf{6.} Velocities of matter in the simulation region $v\sim 600-1,200$ km/s, are high and cannot explain the low velocity component of the flaring radiation observed in the $H_\alpha$ spectral line.
 Matter responsible for this flaring radiation should be located at least at twice as large distance from the star, compared with our simulation region.

 \textbf{7.} Both accretion and ejections are non-stationary and occur in brief episodes.
 The ejections of matter into the outflows and the oscillations of the inner disc occur on a time scale of $\Delta t\approx 10-20$ minutes.
-This variability matches the short time scale variability observed in the light-curves of AE Aqr.
+This variability matches the short time scale variability observed in the light curves of AE Aqr.
 The longer time scale variability may be connected with the non-stationary accretion from the disc.

-Overall, the developed models of AE Aqr do not have any major contradictions with the observational data.
-One of the inconsistencies is the presence of an accretion disk in our model and no observational evidence of an accretion disk in the Doppler tomograms (e.g., \citealt{WynnEtAl1997}).
-We should note that, in our models of the strong propeller regime, the inner disk strongly oscillates.
-This may lead to a variable, non-ordered disk, which can be difficult to detect using the Doppler tomography technique (which suggested a steady flow of matter in the equatorial plane of the binary, e.g., \citealt{Echevarria2012}).
-Our propeller models work even in the cases where the disk is variable, relatively small, or when it forms as a temporary feature.
+Overall, the developed models of AE Aqr are in reasonable agreement with the observational data.
+One of the inconsistencies is the presence of an accretion disc in our model and no observational evidence of an accretion disc in the Doppler tomograms (e.g., \citealt{WynnEtAl1997}).
+We should note that, in our models of the strong propeller regime, the inner disc strongly oscillates.
+This may lead to a variable, non-ordered disc, which can be difficult to detect using the Doppler tomography technique (which suggested a steady flow of matter in the equatorial plane of the binary, e.g., \citealt{Echevarria2012}).
+Our propeller models work even in the cases where the disc is variable, relatively small, or when it forms as a temporary feature.